-Billed as "The Celebrated Artist Drum", Treat's drums for Thompson & Odell were large, rope tension drums intended for military and semi-military purposes.
-Shells were typically single ply maple, tacked at the seem, with single ply maple reinforcing rings.
-Hoops were commonly painted black around the outside with the rope connecting to the hoops via cast iron hooks for ease of use.
-Generally, these were straight ahead, well built, common looking rope drums of the late 19th century.
+Billed as "The Celebrated Artist Drum", J. B. Treat's drums for Thompson & Odell were large, rope tension drums intended for military and semi-military purposes.
+Shells were typically single ply maple, tacked at the seam, with single ply maple reinforcing rings.
+Hoops were commonly painted black around the outside with the rope connecting to the hoops via cast iron hooks as seen in the example here dating from around 1890.

 |"Joseph B. Treat, of Boston, is living proof that the forbearance of the American public is wonderful.
 Had it not been so he would have been killed long ago.
 He has been a drummer for nearly seventy years and has hardly ever passed a day without pounding his unfortunate instrument more or less."|

-Treat lived to the ripe old age of 78 before succumbing to heart disease on January 7, 1899.
-The last months of his life were spent at the Soldiers' Home in Chelsea, Massachusetts.
-He was laid to rest in the Forest Dale Cemetery in nearby Malden, Massachusetts.
+The last months of Treat’s life were spent at the Soldiers' Home in Chelsea, Massachusetts where he succumbed to heart disease on January 7, 1899 at the age of 78.
+He was laid to rest at Forest Dale Cemetery in nearby Malden, Massachusetts.